-The consolidated financial statements have been presented in US\$.
+The consolidated financial statements have been presented in US\$ which is the functional currency of the group entities

 Foreign currency transactions are translated into the functional currency of the respective Group entities, using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
 Functional currency is the currency of the primary economic environment in which the entity operates.